stgiga/siliconsfe/README.md

 SiliconSFe is the unofficial successor of the SiliconSF format used by legacy SF2.04.

 This repository contains an early implementation of a SiliconSFe header for testing purposes.
-Due to poor documentation of SiliconSF in `SFSPEC24.PDF`, this header is not completely accurate.
+Due to poor documentation of SiliconSF in `SFSPEC24.PDF`, this header is not completely accurate, though not for lack of trying.

 ### How to use the SiliconSFe header